Kokotewa/monitors/m_itemlog/README.md

 # m_itemlog
+`m_itemlog` monitors how characters interact with items, specifically the frequency of actions/time.
+This monitor may be used to detect item injection exploits such as NPC quest rewards, mail, trade, cart:storage:inventory, etc.

 ## Required Stored Procedure
 `m_itemlog` interacts with the database using the stored procedure below.
 You must create this stored procedure within your database, and provide `m_itemlog` a mssql account with related permissions, prior to running the monitor.
+In the event your zone:database update frequency is not 12 minutes, it must be updated within the stored procedure prior to running the monitor.
 ```
 # rocp_admin_itemlog_db
 SELECT srcCharName,